xanatharthemadmage/3D-Printing-File-Image-Generator-and-Directory-Representor/README.md

 Uses Blender to create a .png for every file .stl or .obj file in a directory.
 Then places that .png in the same folder as the file.
 Finally combines all the images made in the session into one picture and places it in the root directory

-Requires Blender 2.8.X Requires Pillow
+Requires Blender 2.8.X
+Requires Python Pillow

 Setup